Close Menu

 What are the best times to visit Petra?

 The best times to visit Petra are during the spring (March to May) and autumn (September to November), when the weather is mild and sunny.
 Avoid visiting during the summer months (June to August), when the heat can be intense.
-(See Also: Is Kona Safe to Visit?
-A Guide to a Peaceful Getaway)
+(See Also: Is Dubai Safe To Visit Now? – Expert Insights)

 Can I bring my pet to Petra?